The Certificate in Advanced Wilderness Therapeutic Approaches

 The Training Structure:

-In order for you to work with children in the UK you will need to meet Safeguarding Requirements and hold a current, clear DBS check.
+In order for you to work with vulnerable adults and all children in the UK you will need to meet Safeguarding Requirements and hold a current, clear DBS check.
 You may also be required to have your own Public Liability Insurance as a “trainee”.
-This is very common and available for e.g. trainee outdoor forest-school practitioners. eQe can advise on insurance providers.
+This is very common and similarly available for e.g. trainee outdoor forest-school practitioners. eQe can advise on insurance providers.

 Training is completed only when both training weeks have been fully attended, and final Portfolios and Impact Assessment Reports have been submitted.
 These will be marked, and may be Externally Quality Audited.